 Article provided by Local Government Federal Credit Union.

 The advice provided is for information purposes only.
-Contact an attorney for additional guidance.
+Contact an estate planning attorney for additional guidance.